Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Pseudo-spectral Method for Ostrovsky equation

-We now consider the solution to the coupled Ostrovsky equations, where we can extend the Runge-Kutta method that was used for a single Ostrovsky equation in \cite{Khusnutdinova19}.
-We present an example for the equation governing $\phi$, which can be reduced to the equation for $f$.
-Explicitly we consider the equations \eqref{phi1eq}, \eqref{phi2eq}, as this method can be reduced to solve the system \eqref{fcOst}.
-We change the variables to $x$ and $t$ for simplicity, and introducing coefficients $\mu$, $\omega$ for the terms in $\phi_{1 x}$ and $\phi_{2 x}$ respectively, we obtain
+We now consider the solution to the Ostrovsky equation, where we can use a modified Runge-Kutta method as was done in \cite{Khusnutdinova19}.
+We present an example for the equation governing $\phi_{1}^{-}$, denoted as $\phi$, which can be reduced to the equation for $f^{-}$, denoted $f$.
+Similarly, we denote $\xi_{-}$ as $\xi$.
+Explicitly we consider \eqref{phi1eqc1}, as this method can be reduced to solve \eqref{f1Ostc1}, or modified for \eqref{phi2eqc1} and \eqref{f2Ostc1}.
+We have